harvard-acc/LLVM-Tracer/README.md

        this option is not defined, environment variable LLVM_HOME will be used.

-     -DLLVM_RECOMMEND_VERSION="3.4", "3.5"    (default : 3.4)
-       LLVM-Tracer supports both LLVM 3.4 and 3.5.
-It uses LLVM 3.4 by default, but you can manually specify the LLVM version to use.

      -DAUTOINSTALL=TRUE,FALSE    (default : FALSE)
        By this option, CMake scripts will automatically download, build and install LLVM for you if finds no LLVM installation.
 Using this